wilbertcr/fullstack-nanodegree-vm/vagrant/catalog/Readme.md

             ├── docs
                 ├── *index.html
 ```
-*Created with gulp-esdoc.
+*Created with esdoc

-Regarding the backend's documentation(created using flask-autodoc), can be accessed by navigating to:
+The backend's documentation(created using flask-autodoc), can be accessed by navigating to:

 *http://0.0.0.0:5000/documentation